rremple/intervalidus/readme.md

 - **"bruteForceUpdate"** It was easy to specify all the cases directly for removing the intersection of an interval with all existing intervals in one dimension: there are only a few cases.
 In two dimensions it got more complicated, and even more so in three dimensions.
 There is a simpler brute force approach (code is about 10x shorter in 3D!) that eliminates all this complexity.
-Unfortunately it runs a 2x - 5x slower in micro-benchmarks.
+Unfortunately it runs 2x - 5x slower in micro-benchmarks.
 It is unlikely this feature would be useful to anyone except an Intervalidus committer trying to close this performance gap -- it would be really nice if the shorter code was also the faster code!